 Kichijoji is a city that is part of the Tokyo Metropolitan Area.
 It's located at about a 15-minute train ride to the west of Shinjuku.
-To get there, take the Chuo Line to the Kichijoji Station, or if you are leaving from Shibuya, take the Inogashira Line up to Inogashira Station (also about a 15-minute train ride).
-The neighborhood is extremely convenient for that reason: it's easily accessible from two of Tokyo's major stations.
+To get there, take the Chuo Line to the Kichijoji Station, or if you are leaving from Shibuya, take the Inogashira Line up to Inokashira Station (also about a 15-minute train ride).
+The neighbourhood is extremely convenient for that reason: it's easily accessible from two of Tokyo's major stations.
 Aside from being conveniently located, Kichijoji also has one of the hugest parks in the Tokyo region, and it has plenty of shopping and dining options.
 For these reasons, it consistently ranks among the top cities to live in, in Tokyo.
-It's a very interesting neighborhood that you should definitely visit!
+It's a very interesting neighbourhood that you should definitely visit!
 Here are some of the major attractions in Kichijoji.

 Inogashira Park （井の頭公園)

 Taking a stroll in the Inogashira Park should be the first item of your "things I have to do" in Kichijoji" list.

 There are simply so few parks of this size in beauty in Tokyo, and if you are lucky enough to visit in late March, you will see arguably one of the best sakura (cherry blossoms) site in the Japanese capital.
 What makes it so special aside from its size is that in the middle of Kichijoji's beautiful park, there is a vast pond surrounded by mature sakura trees that have been made to grow so that their branches extend over the water.
 The pond has an elongated form, at the western extremity of it, there is a little stone bridge that is the absolute best place to view the scene in all its beauty.

 See some carps